Tea and trading rooms vanish as Chinese brokerages move upmarket

 "Nowadays, 90 percent of clients trade online," said Tian Liang, analyst at Guosen Securities Co.
 "There's no need to set up a big outlet for trading equipped with an expensive IT system and additional staff.
 That will affect those retired grandmas and grandpas, but they're not our core clients."

-Jin Xiaobin, board secretary of Haitong Securities Co., told Reuters his company was halving or quartering the size of existing outlets to cut costs and redirecting its retail clients elsewhere.
+Jin Xiaobin, board secretary of Haitong Securities Co.
+(600837.SS), told Reuters his company was halving or quartering the size of existing outlets to cut costs and redirecting its retail clients elsewhere.

 "We encourage retail investors to buy investment products from institutions, rather than trade stocks themselves," he said.